 For even more flexibility, use Asana's Zapier integrations to connect Asana with your favorite apps, like Gmail and Slack.
 For inspiration, take a look at how other teams are integrating Asana into their workflows.

-Asana Price: Free for up to 15 team members, 3 views, and basic features; from $10.99/user/month (billed annually) for the Premium plan that includes additional features like the admin console, advanced reporting, custom fields, Timeline view, and more.
+Asana price: Free for up to 15 team members, unlimited projects and tasks, 3 project views, and basic features; from $10.99/user/month (billed annually) for the Premium plan that includes additional features like the admin console, advanced reporting, custom fields, Timeline view, and more.

-Best small business project management software for the most generous free plan
+Best small business project management software for Kanban (and beyond)

 Trello (Web, macOS, Windows, iOS, Android)